SebastianGrans/SebastianGrans.github.io/_posts/2020-07-01-Visualizing-PCD-with-RViz.md

 <img src="{{ site.baseurl }}/images/20200701-PCD-RViz/headerimg.png" alt="Visualizing point clouds with RViz2" style="display: block;"/>
 </center>

+**NOTE:** This post is slightly outdated.
+I've updated the Github repo [this](https://github.com/SebastianGrans/ROS2-Point-Cloud-Demo), and it now also demonstrates how to subscribe to `PointCloud2` messages.

 While trying to learn how to use ROS2 and in extension RViz2 I discovered that there is a severe lack of documentation on how to use it with Python.
 Therefore I thought that I could write some ROS2 Pythons tutorials while I learn.
 In that way, you don't have to suffer the way I did ;)

 In this tutorial I will show you how to convert a Numpy array into a `PointCloud2` message, publish it, and visualize it using RViz.